Skip to content

 LEDs

-There are three LEDs on the Controller Board labeled MOT, SYS, and LED.
+There are three LEDs on the XRP Controller - Beta labeled MOT, SYS, and LED.

 Photo highlighting LEDs